A-Emergency Calls During Flood Events

 Basin-wide grade: A-

 The key findings of this grade correlates well with the known understanding of the various types of flood risk found throughout the San Antonio River Basin.
 Bexar County, being in Flash Flood Alley and heavily urbanized, has a higher risk of both flash flooding and urban flooding.
-The data shows that all the emergency calls related to flooding logged over the past four fiscal years occurred in Bexar County.
+The data shows that all the flood-related emergency calls logged over the past five fiscal years occurred in Bexar County.

 While river flooding is a concern in Bexar County, it is the more prevalent type of flooding that would likely occur in Wilson, Karnes, and Goliad counties.
-There is typically enough time to evacuate people from low-lying areas during a river flooding event, and this appears to be reflected in the fact that there have been no emergency calls related to flooding in Wilson, Karnes, and Goliad counties during the past four fiscal years.
+There is typically enough time to evacuate people from low-lying areas during a river flooding event.
+This appears to be reflected in the fact that there have been no emergency calls related to flooding in Wilson, Karnes, and Goliad counties during the past four fiscal years.

-Annual rainfall rates also impact this report card grade.
-Years that have more rainfall may be likely to have more flooding which may result in an increase in emergency calls.
-Per National Weather Service rainfall data, a total of 28.04 inches of rain fell in San Antonio during Fiscal Year 2019-20 (July 2019-June 2020).
-This compares to the rainfall totals for the previous three fiscal years of 33.18 (2016-17), 29.72 (2017-18), and 48.33 (2018-19).
-The data appears to show some degree of correlation between the number of emergency calls made regarding flooding and the annual rainfall totals.
+Annual rainfall rates may also impact this report card grade.
+It could be assumed that years with more rainfall, may result in an increase in flood-related emergency calls.
+That assumption may not always be correct, however, given that even in a dry year there could be heavy storm events that result in flood-related emergency call.
+Per National Weather Service rainfall data, a total of 24.27 inches of rain fell in San Antonio during Fiscal Year 2020-21 (July 2020-June 2021).
+This compares to the rainfall totals for the previous four fiscal years of 33.18 (2016-17), 29.72 (2017-18), 48.33 (2018-19), and 28.04 (2019-20).

 Please note, we recognize the San Antonio River Basin is a large region and annual rainfall totals will differ between cities and areas of the basin.
 We reference annual rainfall totals in the City of San Antonio in this report card for two reasons: Bexar County (and the City of San Antonio) is where all the emergency calls related to flooding have occurred for the purpose of this year’s report card; and being near the top of the basin, rainfall in San Antonio contributes to potential river flooding downstream of Bexar County.